Global research agendas for paediatric and adolescent HIV

-Despite the increased attention and commitment to the paediatric and adolescent HIV agenda, further efforts are required to ensure that evidence based interventions and policies comprehensively address their multiple needs.
-Funding for research in HIV is changing and is limited due to competing priorities; having research priorities helps to focus on maximizing available resources.
-For this, targeted evidence needs to be generated in an inclusive, transparent, and systematic way.
+Despite increased attention and commitment to paediatric and adolescent HIV, further efforts are required to ensure that evidence-based interventions and policies comprehensively address the multiple needs of these populations.
+Funding for research in HIV is changing and is limited due to competing priorities; having research priorities helps focus on maximizing available resources.